 See Incomplete Temp Rate Alert in your User Guide.

 CGM reminders are important because they alert you to blood sugars that are out of your customized range.
 These alarms give you a head’s up on the blood sugars that might be coming, building in response time to prevent a sticky high or a dangerous low.
 These alarms help you stay between the threshold lines, giving you a chance to keep your blood sugars in range and your diabetes more on the mental back burner.

-See chapter 26 in in your User Guide for instructions on how to customize your CGM settings.
+See your User Guide for instructions on how to customize your CGM settings.